Amiryy/guessing-game-firebase-react/README.md

 # Guessing Game
   A small mini game.
 Let a machine guess the number you think of.
-  A basic React app integrated with firebase, using a simple binary search.
+  A basic React app integrated with Firebase, using a simple binary search.

 **Deployed at:** https://guessing-game-amir.firebaseapp.com/
   ### About
   I created this minigame as a small practice while learning how to use firebase.

+  All you need to do is think of a number and then give the machine feedback for its guesses -
+  Is it correct? or perhaps too low or too high?

+  Your machine will recieve a score based on how many guesses it took to guess right.
+  Name your machine so it can have a unique name among the high-scores.

+  High scores are updated live and stored using Firebase.

 ## Contributing